 We work with carefully selected suppliers for any 3rd party Cookies used on this website.
-These enable certain features to improve your user experience such as our Live Sales Chat and Call Back function, remote support portal and content sharing / bookmarking through social networking sites.
+These enable certain features to improve your user experience such as our Live Sales Chat, videos and content sharing through social networking sites.

 We have tried to ensure that our customers have full visibility of all Cookies used on this site.
 In order to help you recognise which Cookies may be placed on your browser when you visit this site we have compiled a list below.
 This list outlines the details of each Cookie, their name, the provider, party / type and their specific purpose.

 We have tried to include all Cookies that you may encounter when visiting this site.
 If you notice a discrepancy or think a Cookie is missing, then please let us know by email at firstname.lastname@example.org

 Necessary cookies help make our website usable by enabling basic functions like page navigation and access to secure areas of the website.
 The website cannot function properly without these cookies.
 We use the following necessary cookies.

 |AWSELB||Tag.crsspxl.com||HTTP Cookie||Session||Used to distribute traffic to the website on several servers in order to optimise response times|

 Preference cookies enable our website to remember information that changes the way the website behaves or looks, like your preferred language or the region that you are in.
 We use the following preference cookies:

 |lang||cdn.syndication.twimg.com||HTTP Cookie||Session||Remembers the user’s selected language version of the web site|